zuri-training/Team-100_AnimaLib/README.md

 ```bash
 cd <directoryname>
 ```
-creating a virtual environment (this is optional but advisable) for window users use: if created successfully, activate the virtual environment.
+Creating a virtual environment (this is optional but advisable) For window users use: if created successfully, activate the virtual environment.
 For other Operating System Users, Kindly follow online documentation or guide on how to install and activate your virtual environment.

 ```bash
 virtualenv <virtualenvironmentname>
 ```
-install the required packages, use:
+Install the required packages, use:
 ```bash
 pip install -r requirements.txt